truenicoco/slidge/docs/source/dev/plugin.rst

 The main slidge entrypoint will automatically detect which classes have been subclassed and use them automagically.
-Just subclass await, and launch your plugin with ``slidge --legacy-network=your.importable.plugin``.
+Just subclass away, and launch your plugin with ``slidge --legacy-network=your.importable.plugin``.

 .. autoclass:: slidge.BaseGateway